Chris Chelios: Chicago Blackhawks (1990–1999)

-In his first season with Chicago, Chelios continued to score at his usual rate, tallying 64 points, and earned a spot on the Second NHL All-Star team.
+In his first season with Chicago, Chelios tallied 64 points and earned a spot on the Second NHL All-Star team.
 He helped lead the Blackhawks to the Stanley Cup Final in 1992, where they were swept by the Pittsburgh Penguins.
 He was in top form for the 1992–93 season, scoring 73 points and winning his second James Norris Memorial Trophy.
-His Norris Trophy-winning play, which some sports reporters referred to as "Sweet", earned him the nickname "Honey Nut".
-The nickname derives from his name being spelled and pronounced similarly to the famous breakfast cereal, Honey Nut Cheerios.

 During the 1994–95 NHL lockout he played for EHC Biel in the Swiss National League A.

 For the 1995–96 season, Chelios was named captain of the Blackhawks, a role he served in until 1999.
-He enjoyed another fine season, scoring 72 points and winning his third James Norris Memorial Trophy.
-In the summer of 1996, he helped lead the United States to its biggest international hockey win since the 1980 Winter Olympics, as the Americans defeated Canada in the 1996 World Cup of Hockey.
+He scored 72 points and won his third James Norris Memorial Trophy.
+In the summer of 1996, he helped lead the United States to defeating Canada in the 1996 World Cup of Hockey finals.
 Chelios was named to the All-Tournament Team.

 Detroit Red Wings (1999–2009)

-At 37, Chelios could still help teams with his veteran leadership and his largely remaining talent.
-On March 23, 1999, he was traded to the Detroit Red Wings for Anders Eriksson and two first-round draft picks.

-The move to Detroit, where he had fewer responsibilities and more skilled teammates, helped keep Chelios playing at close to his peak level.
-In 2002, his +40 plus/minus led the league, and he was again named to the first All-Star team.
-He also led the United States hockey team to a silver medal in the 2002 Winter Olympics, and was named to the Tournament's All-Star team.
-His season culminated in the Red Wings' victory over the Carolina Hurricanes in the Stanley Cup Finals, giving Chelios his second Stanley Cup.
+On March 23, 1999, Chelios was traded to the Detroit Red Wings for Anders Eriksson and two first-round draft picks.
+In 2002, his +40 plus/minus led the league and he was again named to the first All-Star team.
+He also led the United States hockey team to a silver medal at the 2002 Winter Olympics, and was named to the Tournament's All-Star team.
+His season culminated in the Red Wings' victory over the Carolina Hurricanes in the Stanley Cup Final, giving Chelios his second Stanley Cup.

-In 2004, because of the cancellation of the NHL season, Chelios, along with fellow Red Wing teammates Derian Hatcher and Kris Draper, decided to play hockey for the Motor City Mechanics, a UHL team based out of Fraser, Michigan.
-He was heavily criticized for this decision as the UHL has a maximum salary in place, but at the same time he was strongly against a salary cap in the NHL.
-In October 2004 he trained with the U.S. bobsled federation in a bid to compete for the Greek bobsled team at the 2006 Winter Olympics.
-While Chelios didn't compete in the bobsled, he did captain the USA hockey team at the 2006 Winter Olympics in Turin, Italy.
+In 2004, because of the cancellation of the NHL season, Chelios, along with fellow Red Wing teammates Derian Hatcher and Kris Draper, decided to play hockey for the Motor City Mechanics, a UHL team based out of Fraser, Michigan.In October 2004, he trained with the U.S. bobsled federation in a bid to compete for the Greek bobsled team at the 2006 Winter Olympics.
+While Chelios did not compete in the bobsled, he did captain the USA hockey team at the 2006 Winter Olympics in Turin, Italy.